 Let’s start with our step-by-step procedure on how to create a self-signed SSL certificate on Linux.
 On a related note, check out our list of affordable and fast SSL certificates by brand.

 Table of Contents

 Step 1: Create an RSA Keypair

-The first step is to use the “openssl” package on Linux/CentOS to create an RSA key pair.
+The first step in generating your own self-signed SSL certificate is to use the “openssl” package on Linux/CentOS to create an RSA key pair.
 To do this, make sure that you have the package installed.
-If not, install it with:
+If not, install it with this command:

 sudo yum install openssl

-Chances are that you already have it available on your system.
-If so, generate the key/pair using the following command:
+Chances are that you already have it available on your system – it should now be installed regardless.
+Once the package is confirmed to be installed on your system, generate the keypair using the following command:

 openssl genrsa -des3 -passout pass:x -out keypair.key 2048